Scroll to top

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
+Ancient conversations in arts and humanities.
 Continuing video and conversation, with you and other participants studying and writing on The Tale of the Shipwrecked Sailor (2000-1900 BC), The Eloquent Peasant (1850 BC), The Story of Sinuhe (1800 BC), and The Tale of Two Brothers (1197 BC), along with associated artifacts and sites.

 Tuesday, Civics, Ethics